 Algorithmic bias

-Artificial intelligence (AI) is often touted as a bias-free tool for decision making, used widely by corporations and government agencies to inform decisions about people’s everyday life, from their consumer options and job prospects to their medical treatments and jail terms.
-Yet increasing evidence indicates that these algorithms often produce decisions that disadvantage racial and ethnic minorities (e.g., Caliskan et al., 2017; Obermeyer et al., 2019; Zou & Schiebinger, 2018).
+Artificial intelligence (AI) is often touted as a bias-free tool for decision making, used widely to inform decisions about people’s everyday life from their consumer preferences and job prospects to their medical treatments and jail terms.
+Yet mounting evidence suggests these algorithms often produce decisions that disadvantage racial and ethnic minorities (e.g., Caliskan et al., 2017; Obermeyer et al., 2019; Zou & Schiebinger, 2018).

 Algorithmic bias is, to some, an oxymoron: if an algorithm merely reflects the data, how could it possibly be biased?
 Despite the perception that algorithms are veridical expressions of reality, nearly every aspect of their creation, implementation, and consumption are guided by human decisions and thus vulnerable to human social and cognitive biases.
 Furthermore, because these human decision points are often obscured, bias in algorithmic outputs may be utilized unwittingly and without correction—a process resulting in the propagation existing societal prejudices and inequities.